diazf/indri/README.md

 ### Dependence Models

 Added order-`k` [dependence models](https://doi.org/10.1145/1076034.1076115).
 Order `k=1` dependence models are the classic sequential dependence model.
 Order `k` computes the dependences between all query terms within a `k` word window.
-Order `k=-1` are the classic full dependence model.
+Order `k=-1` is the classic full dependence model.

 This implementation also includes condensed list dependence models which, like condensed list relevance models, first conduct a query likelihood retrieval and then rerank the results using the dependence model.
 This can substantially improve speed, especially for longer queries.